santhoshperfecto/PerfectoPython3Selenium4FrameworkParallelTest/README.md

 3. Replace "security token" with your perfecto security token.

-4. Update associated browser options as needed ro leave as is.
+4. Update associated browser options as needed or leave as is.